 XIII.
-POI PULATION AND HOUSING.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes a.
-Staffing for the winery would include up to a maximum of four full-time employees.
+PO PULATION AND HOUSING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes C) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes a.
+Staffing for the proposed winery would include two employees (two full time with one residing on-site) non harvest and two additional employees (two part time) during harvest for a total maximum of four employees.
 The Association of Bay Area Governments' Projections 2003 figures indicate that the total population of Napa County is projected to increase some 23% by the year 2030 (Napa County Baseline Data Report, November 30, 2005).
 Additionally, the County's Baseline Data Report indicates that total housing units currently programmed in county and municipal housing elements exceed ABAG growth projections by approximately 15%.
-The four full-time employees which are part of this project could lead to minor population growth in Napa County.
-However, the project includes a winemaker's residence which would provide housing to at least one of the proposed full-time employees.
+The two (2) full-time employees which are part of this project could lead to minor population growth in Napa County.
+However, the project includes a primary and secondary living residence which would provide housing to one of the proposed full-time employees.

 Relative to the County's projected low to moderate growth rate and overall adequate programmed housing supply that population growth does not rise to a level of environmental significance.
 In addition, the project would be subject to the County's housing impact mitigation fee, which provides funding to meet local housing needs.